[LUM#17] The sky's the limit

 Startup Semaxone promises to monitor the operational status of pilots using a sensor capable of measuring their brain activity in real time.
 A high-flying project to improve safety and performance in civil and military aviation.

-The wide range of skills required made it clear to Guilhem Belda that this project wouldn’t succeed without a strong team.
+The wide range of skills required made it clear to Guilhem Belda that this flight wouldn’t be possible without a strong team.
 For voice analysis, he turned to the computer science lab in Avignon.
-All that remained was to find a third co-pilot, and it was the Mines d’Alès incubator that acted as the control tower, directing him toEuroMov Digital Health in Motion, where Stéphane Perrey works—a neurophysiologist specializing in measuring brain oxygenation and its impact on our cognitive performance.
+All that remained was to find a third co-pilot, and the Mines d’Alès business incubator acted as his control tower, directing him toEuroMov Digital Health in Motion, where Stéphane Perrey works—a neurophysiologist specializing in measuring brain oxygenation and its impact on our cognitive performance.

 For the past 10 years, Stéphane Perrey has been using an optical method called near-infrared spectroscopy, or NIRS.
-“This process makes it possible to quantify the oxygenated and deoxygenated portions of hemoglobin in brain tissue using LEDs that emit infrared light at two specific wavelengths.
-It’s a bit like when you measure your oxygen saturation with a clip on your fingertip,” he explains.
-Semaxone’s flight plan is ambitious: to measure, in flight, the impact of altitude and successive accelerations on pilots’ brain oxygenation and, consequently, on their decision-making abilities in stressful situations.
+“This process quantifies the oxygenated and deoxygenated portions of hemoglobin in brain tissue using LEDs that emit infrared light at two specific wavelengths.
+It’s a bit like when you measure your oxygen saturation with a finger clip,” he explains.
+Semaxone’s flight plan is ambitious: to measure, during flight, the impact of altitude and successive accelerations on pilots’ brain oxygenation and, consequently, on their decision-making abilities in stressful situations.

-“This is highly innovative work that is of great interest to the aviation industry,” notes Guilhem Belda.
-To conduct this study, the partners designed a device resembling a headlamp and successfully equipped the pilots of the French aerobatics team—including the world champion—with it. “ During these flights, they experience a succession of gravitational forces of + or – 10 G, ” explains Stéphane Perrey, “extreme conditions that affect brain function and can pose a risk of syncope.”
-A risk that Semaxone technology can prevent by providing real-time alerts on the pilot’s neurophysiological state.
+“This is highly innovative work that is of great interest to the aviation sector,” notes Guilhem Belda.
+To conduct this study, the partners designed a device resembling a headlamp and successfully equipped the pilots of the French aerobatics team—including the world champion—with it. “ During these flights, they experience a succession of gravitational forces of ±10 G, ” explains Stéphane Perrey, “extreme conditions that affect brain function and can pose a risk of syncope.”
+This is a risk that Semaxone technology can prevent by providing real-time alerts on the pilot’s neurophysiological status.

-In the longer term, Guilhem Belda is working with certain manufacturers to develop smart aircraft capable of adapting to the pilot .
+In the longer term, Guilhem Belda is working with certain aircraft manufacturers to design smart aircraft capable of adapting to the pilot .
 “We’re thinking of ergonomic adjustments that would highlight certain information or limit the impact of acceleration.”
 Anything is possible—the sky’s the limit!

 Check out the Semaxone drivers in action in this video showcasing the projects of the EuroMov Digital Health in Motion research unit: